varigence/docs/bimlflex/concepts/integration-keys.md

 In some cases, the integration key may include multiple columns.
 For example if the original source Primary Key in the imported metadata was a composite key.
 The integration key will be a concatenation of the individual key parts, creating a single column for integration and optimize the performance of what would otherwise be multi-column joins.

+BimlFlex provides an expression to concatenate and separate columns into the Integration Key using the `FlexToBk(@@rs, Column1, Column2, Column3)` function.
+This can be applied in SSIS for SSIS load patterns and in SQL for SQL patterns.
+The trial uses the SSIS pattern and will implement the expression in a derived column in the generated SSIS packages.

 In the BimlFlex metadata, the integration key is defined using the `FlexToBk( )` function.
 This is an internal convention that BimlFlex uses to translate multiple columns and values into a single concatenated key.

 As an example, the metadata expression for the 'Customer' will look like this `FlexToBk(@@rs,CustomerID)`.
 This indicates that the **Integration Key** will be a concatenation of the **Record Source** and the 'CustomerID' column value.

+The concatenation character used with multiple columns is defined in the BimlFlex Settings using the `String Concatenator` setting.
+The default concatenation character is `~`.

+> [!NOTE]
+> Defining Integration Keys to use for Data Vault modeling typically requires extensive analysis.
+Finding the correct Integration Key definition relies on business process and source system knowledge as well as source system data profiling.

 ## A Practical Example of Integration Key Matching or Collision